ckahraman/ckahraman.github.io/index.md

 ## About Me
 ---

-* I have been working on IT related jobs for 8+ years.
-* Active in software development & testing for 5+ years.
+* I have been working on software development & testing for 7+ years.
 * Currently work as Senior QA Automation Engineer at Earnest.
+* Big advocate of Cypress Test automation tool.
 * Developed java desktop applications.
 * Husband of a lovely wife and father of two handsome boys.
 * I love every aspect of Technology and